overfullstack/overfullstack.github.io/src/pages/articles/2022-09-24---score-the-tendulkar-test-coverage/index.md

   - `final` methods
   - Constructors
 - Mock `final` classes

-- What else you need, you should feel unstoppable
+What else you need, you should feel unstoppable!!
 When you have a hammer, everything feels like a nail.
 Check-out how you can achieve 100% test coverage even without testing any behavior: [Example](https://github.com/overfullstack/sttc-demo/blob/master/demo/src/test/java/ga/overfullstack/powermock/before/BeanToEntityTest.java#L27-L27)
 - Although this is an example, it's inspired from some tests that I encountered in reality
 - Such tests are extremely hard to spot in code reviews and so sneaky even if you are seeing them in the IDE.

 ## Synthetic Coverage
-- What you essentially are doing is bending the Prod code to make the test pass and achieve 100% statement coverage.
+- What invasive tools like PowerMock does is bending the Prod code to make the test pass and achieve 100% statement coverage.
 - *Statement* coverage as a metric is **NOT** accurate to measure the behavior of the component covered.
 - The synthetic coverage can disguise your coverage dashboards, which is more dangerous than not having coverage.